Terra (satellite): Operations

 After launch, operators observed that high energy protons like those found over the South Atlantic Anomaly or the poles could induce single-event upsets that would cause the Motor Drive Assembly (MDA) Built-In Test Equipment (BITE) to turn off the MDA.
-These false shut-downs occur 12–14 times a month and eventually the operations team automated the recovery to reduce the impact of these shut-downs.
+These false shut-downs occurred 12–14 times a month and eventually the operations team automated the recovery to reduce the impact of these shut-downs.

 Starting in 2007, increased thermal resistance in the SWIR cryocooler of the ASTER instrument caused the temperature to gradually increase.
-By 2008, despite frequent attempts to recycle the cryocooler the data began to significantly degrade and on January 12, 2009, ASTER managers declared the SWIR no longer functional due to anomalously high SWIR detector temperatures.
+By 2008, despite frequent attempts to recycle the cryocooler, the data began to significantly degrade and on January 12, 2009, ASTER managers declared the SWIR no longer functional due to anomalously high SWIR detector temperatures.
 Data gathered after April 2008 was declared not usable.

 On October 13, 2009, Terra suffered a single battery cell failure anomaly and a battery heater control anomaly likely the result of a Micrometeoroid or Orbital Debris (MMOD) strike.

 On February 27, 2020, the Terra flight operations team conducted Terra's last inclination adjust maneuver due to the satellite's limited remaining fuel.
-With no more such maneuvers, Terra's mean local time has begun to drift starting in April 2021 and with it, its data quality.
-In October 2022, Terra is expected to reach and exceed a 10:15 AM MLT crossing which is expected to lead operators to initiate a constellation exit to a lower orbit altitude (694 km).
-Decommissioning would occur around 2025-26 followed by an un-controlled reentry several years later.
+With no more such maneuvers, Terra's mean local time began to drift starting in April 2021 and with it, its data quality began to decrease.
+By October of 2022, Terra had started to exceed a 10:15 AM MLT crossing and so on October 12th and October 19th Terra's flight operators performed Constellation Exit Maneuvers to lower Terra's orbit to 694km and exit the constellation.
+Despite earlier indications that this would lead to decommissioning, operations continued with only minor adjustments.

+Decommissioning finally began in 2025.
+In January the CERES(FM2) instrument was turned off due to battery constraints.
+On February 1 the MOPITT instrument was switched to safe mode and then turned off on April 9, 2025, also for power conservation reasons.

+As of late 2025, Terra was expected to continue operating until February 2027.